Q – Can I plant my marigolds and geraniums yet?

 Fertilize with lawn fertilizer such as 4-1-2 (high in nitrogen) at 1 lb. nitrogen per 1000 square feet.

 Replant dead areas of the lawn, rake the seeds in well, cover with loose hay or pine needles, and water until the seedling grasses are established.
 Small dug-out sections of lawns are caused by skunks looking for grubs, so use a grub control.
 Keep it watered (especially new lawns) and healthy to avoid disease and insect problems.
-Compost lawn clippings after mowing, only if no herbicide has been applied to the lawn.
+Compost lawn clippings after mowing, only if no herbicide has been applied to the lawn; or leave them in place on the lawn.

 Garden Soil and Garden Locations: